Liassine Cadamuro: Later career

-In early February 2016, Camaduro signed with Servette of the Swiss Promotion League for six months with an option for two further seasons, subject to a medical examination.
+In early February 2016, Cadamuro signed with Servette of the Swiss Promotion League for six months with an option for two further seasons, subject to a medical examination.
 He made his debut on 5 March against SC Kriens after replacing the injured Tibert Pont late into the first half, but only lasted 19 minutes as he was sent off after receiving his second yellow card of the match.

 Cadamuro returned to France in the 2017 off-season, joining Nîmes Olympique from Ligue 2.
 He scored his first professional goal in that country on 19 September, helping to a 4–0 away defeat of Tours FC.

 On 16 August 2018, Cadamuro had a trial at Gimnàstic de Tarragona.
 He agreed to a two-year contract with the Catalans six days later, returning to Spain and its second division.

 On 31 January 2019, Cadamuro moved to Concordia Chiajna in the Romanian Liga I. A year later, he was signed by Super League Greece's Volos.

 Returning to France, Cadamuro played in the fifth-tier Championnat National 3 for Athlético Marseille and Istres.